apivideo/api.video-csharp-client/docs/UploadTokensApi.md

 Generate an upload token

-Use this endpoint to generate an upload token.
-You can use this token to authenticate video uploads while keeping your API key safe.
-Tutorials using [delegated upload](https://api.video/blog/endpoints/delegated-upload).
+Generates an upload token that can be used to replace the API Key.
+More information can be found [here](https://docs.api.video/reference/upload-tokens)

 ### Example
 ```csharp